 Family run businesses have for decades been a vital part of the social fabric of Athens.
-The city’s history as a mercantile centre runs deep and if you wonder around the area surrounding Agias Irinis Square (close to Monastiraki) or along Perikleous St near Syntagma, you’ll find the evidence of a once thriving textile precinct with fabric and haberdashery stores scattered throughout.
+The city’s history as a mercantile centre runs deep and if you wander around the area surrounding Agias Irinis Square (close to Monastiraki) or along Perikleous St near Syntagma, you’ll find the evidence of a once thriving textile precinct with fabric and haberdashery stores scattered throughout.
 Around central Athens, shoe stores, take away food outlets and souvenir shops are a dime a dozen, but it’s the authentic, unique businesses and workshops that speak to the city’s historic heart that I’m always hoping to find.
 Most are hidden in lonely back lanes that survive on word of mouth and reputation, built over many decades.

 Zama was one of those hidden gems that appeared so unexpectedly one afternoon.
 Their beautiful window display was what caught my attention as I roamed around the old market district of Athens.
 On a quiet street with not much else going on, Zama will lure you inside with their romantic lacy collars, frilly cuffs, statement buttons and zippers.
 It is the place of endless possibility and creativity, a haven to channel your inner craftsman and transform your wardrobe into the haute couture pieces that most of us can only dream of.